MarcoCrepaldi-iit/mOISC-dRISC/README.md

 instructions used in the assembly code.
 Make sure the code is compiled in OISC mode.
 The generated processor will be able to run both CISC and OISC mode code in any case, but `autogen` will process only OISC mode assembler files.

-To generate a full featured processor run:
+To generate a full featured processor (recommended) run:
 ```
 ./autogen examples/sine_wave -mkfull
 ```
-It will generate a full featured processor in a subfolder `quartusrtl.out.full`.
+This way, the tool will generate a full featured processor in a subfolder `quartusrtl.out.full`.
 In this case the OISC mode assembly is dummy but it is required for code generation.

+In all cases, the VHDL project will contain the MIF file for internal SRAM initialization including the compiled code.
+To run other codes, it is just necessary to overwrite the file `fpga.mif` and re-generate the assembly file for the FPGA.

-### Note on commands syntax and other options
+### Note on command options

 The mOISC toolchain is based on `m.py`, `mc.py` and `mautogen.py`, that are called in the scripts `compile`, `compile-cisc`, `simulate` and `autogen`.
 All these programs refer to the subfolder `\lib` and all its files.
 Other compilation and simulation options are available.